gofynd/fdk-client-python/documentation/platform/CONTENT.md

 | body | [ApplicationLegal](#ApplicationLegal) | yes | Request body |

-Modify legal information and terms.
+Use this API to edit, update and save the legal information of an application, which includes Policy, Terms and Conditions, Shipping Policy and FAQ regarding the application.

 *Returned Response:*